 Money-Saving Tips for Young Sports Car Owners

-Stay on parents' policy when possible, saving 40% to 60% compared to individual coverage.
-Choose models with strong safety ratings for 10% to 15% premium reductions.
-Avoid high-performance trims like GT, SS or Type R that compound age penalties.
+Remain on your parents' policy when possible, saving 40% to 60% compared to individual coverage.
+Select models with strong safety ratings to receive a 10% to 15% premium reduction.
+You should avoid high-performance trims like GT, SS or Type R.

-Consider usage-based insurance programs rewarding safe driving with up to 30% discounts.
+Consider usage-based insurance programs that reward safe driving with up to 30% discounts.
 Take defensive driving courses for 5% to 10% savings.
 Maintain good grades for student discounts of 10% to 25% through age 25.

 Sports Car Insurance Discounts